 - 2) Expedited Appeal an appeal at an expedited rate that occurs when the usual timeframe for appeal response may jeopardize the Member's health. - 3) Administrative Denial Appeal- a request for a review of an Administrative Denial, which has been denied for technical or non-medical reasons. - 4) Pharmacy Appeal- an appeal that occurs when there has been a denial of pharmaceutical benefits from the preferred third-party vendor from DHP.

 Filing a Member Appeal

 A Member or Member's Legally Authorized Representative (LAR) may request an appeal with the Member's written consent.
-You may request an appeal by phone or in writing.
-Oral request must be submitted in writing and signed by Member or LAR.
-A Member Advocate is available to assist with the filing of an appeal.
-This includes help with filing an Expedited Appeal.
+You may request an appeal by orally or in writing.

 Submit Member Appeals as follows: